Creating a Linux VM

 -

-In the Private key file for authentication field, select the file with the private key.
+In the Private key file for authentication field, select the private key file.

 -

 Go back to the Sessions menu.
-In the Saved sessions field, enter any session name and click Save.
-The session settings are saved under the specified name.
-You can use this session profile to connect using Pageant.
+In the Saved sessions field, enter any name for the session and click Save.
+This will save the session settings under the specified name.
+You can use this session profile to connect with Pageant.

 -

 Click Open.
-If this is the first time you connect to a VM, you might see a warning about an unknown host:
+If this is your first time connecting to the VM, you may get this unknown host warning:

 Click Accept.
-A terminal window will open prompting you to enter the username of the user on whose behalf the connection is being established.
-Type the username that you specified when creating the VM and press Enter.
-If you created the VM via the CLI,
+This will open a terminal window prompting you to enter the username to use for connection.
+Type the username you specified when creating the VM and press Enter.
+If you created your VM via the CLI,

 yc-user

-is the default user.If all the settings are correct, the connection with the server will be established.
+is the default user.If everything is configured correctly, a connection to the server will be established.

 -

-If you saved the session profile in PuTTY, you can use Pageant to establish a connection in the future:
+If you saved the session profile in PuTTY, you can use Pageant for future connections:

 - In the saved sessions list, select the session you need.